VIBTOBIlab/DecoNFlow/docs/usage.md

 ## DMR selection arguments

 ### `--DMRselection`
-Default is 'DSS'.
-Alternative is 'limma'.
+Choose one of the following: 'limma', 'DSS', 'wgbstools'.
 If using 'limma' DMR selection, a region file must be specified using the flag `--regions` (read below).

 ### `--adjp`
 Adjusted p-value threshold for the DMR selection.
 Default 0.001.